 Although a true orthodontic emergency is a rare occurrence, King Orthodontics is available to you if it happens.
-If you’re experiencing severe pain or your appliance has become painful, please call our Wexford or Pittsburgh office.
+If you’re experiencing severe pain or your appliance has become painful, please call our Wexford or Bridgeville office.
 We’ll schedule an appointment and resolve your issue.

 There are some things that you can do to temporarily solve many orthodontic issues yourself.
 You’ll need to know what the parts of your appliances are called so that you can find and identify the part that’s damaged or out of place.
 If you’re able to temporarily fix your appliance, still give us a call right away so that we can permanent solve the problem.
 If your appliance remains damaged, you may find that your treatment plan will be interrupted.

 When your braces are first placed in your mouth, you may feel soreness, and your teeth may be tender to biting pressure for about three to five days.
 Rinse your mouth with a warm saltwater mouthwash to relieve the pain.
 To create this mouthwash, dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously with the solution.
 Orabase, a paste that can help with pain, can be placed on the affected area.
 If the tenderness is severe, take ibuprofen, aspirin or other regular pain medication.

 The lips, cheeks and tongue may also get irritated for several weeks as they start to toughen and become accustomed to the surface of the braces.
 The solution?
 Putting wax on your braces.
 We can show you how.